reneop2007/CSC104W-/readme.txt

 Be creative and come up with the formatting (text, background, spacing) to make this jump out and catch a viewer's attention.

 Week 5
-Started final Project did my notes added new pages, changed background color added new images
+Started final Project, did my notes, added new pages of Autoservice, About, and Contact changed background color added new images to the new pages and updated my notes.

+Week 7

+With Week 7 I colored the header and footer red on all web pages, I also inputed in a table with the available time hours of operation, in the about page, I explained more about the company as well as added the core values of the company the mission.
+I also updated the notes and did a video recording.